dey12956/asteroids/spec.md

     - click sound
     - Slightly scale the button or change text color when hovering.
 - Pause
-- Add an explosion effect for the asteroids
 - Add acceleration to the player movement
 - Make the objects wrap around the screen instead of disappearing
 - Add a background image